-- Information, data, material, or communications in any form or format, whether tangible or intangible, including notes, analyses, data, compilations, studies, or interpretations (collectively referred to hereafter as "information") and any data, material or communications in any form or format, whether tangible or intangible, that contains, reflects, or is derived from or based upon any information or is related to internal USAC management matters, including but not limited to USAC program integrity procedures, if disclosure is reasonably likely to interfere with or prejudice the performance of the internal USAC management functions. - 2.
+- 1. Information, data, material, or communications in any form or format, whether tangible or intangible, including notes, analyses, data, compilations, studies, or interpretations (collectively referred to hereafter as "information") and any data, material or communications in any form or format, whether tangible or intangible, that contains, reflects, or is derived from or based upon any information or is related to internal USAC management matters, including but not limited to USAC, the Universal Service Fund (USF), and USF program integrity processes, policies, and procedures. - 2.
 Information related to the development of statements of work or evaluation criteria for USAC or Commission procurements (but not final solicitation or procurement documents that are formally released to one or more prospective bidders or offerors), contractor bids or proposals, evaluation of bidders or offerors, selection of contractors, or the negotiation of contracts. - 3.
 Information that is excluded by applicable statute or regulation from disclosure, provided that such statute (a) requires that the information be withheld from the public in such a manner as to leave no discretion on the issue, or (b) establishes particular criteria for withholding or refers to particular types of information to be withheld.
 Such information includes copyrighted or trademarked information. - 4.
 Information containing trade secrets or commercial, financial or technical information that (a) identifies company-specific (i.e., non-aggregated) proprietary business information about a Universal Service Fund (USF) contributor (or a potential contributor) or its parent, subsidiary, or affiliate, and (b) has not previously been made publicly available. - 5.
 Information concerning USAC relationships with financial institutions, including but not limited to, account locations, identifiers, balances, transaction activity and other account information and any advice or guidance received from such institutions. - 6.
 Information regarding or submitted in connection with an audit or investigation of a USF contributor, potential USF contributor, USF beneficiary, applicant for USF support, or USAC Staff Person. - 7.
 Information to which USAC, the Commission, or any other government agency might assert a claim of privilege or confidentiality, including but not limited to attorney-client communications, information that constitutes work product or reflects USAC, Commission or other government agency decision-making processes, including law enforcement investigations and program compliance matters.
 Such information includes but is not limited to internal USAC information, information exchanged between USAC and the Commission or another government agency, and information exchanged between two or more government agencies in any form, including but not limited to letters, memoranda, draft settlement documents, and working papers of USAC, the Commission, other government agencies, and their respective staff. - 8.
 Information that was submitted with a corresponding written request for confidential treatment, protection, or nondisclosure, including, but not limited to, submissions marked

-"proprietary," "privileged," "not for public disclosure," or "market sensitive information," unless and until such request is denied.

-9. Information developed in security investigations.
-Such information is the property of the investigative agency and may not be made available for public inspection without the consent of the investigative agency.

-Personally Identifiable Information is defined as information whose disclosure would constitute an unwarranted invasion of personal privacy, including but not limited to, personnel records, salary and compensation information, medical records, social security number or residential address.
-In the event of a question about whether disclosure would constitute an unwarranted invasion of personal privacy, the USAC General Counsel or his or her designee will use for guidance the standards set forth in 47 CFR § 0.457(f) and decisions made thereunder.
+- "proprietary," "privileged," "not for public disclosure," or "market sensitive information," unless and until such request is denied. - 9.
+Information developed in security investigations.
+Such information is the property of the investigative agency and may not be made available for public inspection without the consent of the investigative agency. - 10.
+Personally Identifiable Information (PII) is defined as information that can be used to distinguish or trace an individual's identity, either alone or when combined with other information that is linked or linkable to a specific individual.
+In the event of a question about whether to disclose PII, the USAC General Counsel or his or her designee shall determine whether the disclosure is lawful under the Privacy Act of 1974 and shall rely on applicable federal guidance regarding the disclosure of PII, as well as the standards set forth in 47 CFR § 0.457(f) and decisions made thereunder.